apache/fluo/docs/applications.md

 4. Configure your Fluo instance to use this observer factory by modifying the Observer section of [fluo.properties].
 5. Initialize Fluo.
-During initialization Fluo will obtain the observed columns from the ObserversFactory and persist the columns in Zookeeper.
+During initialization Fluo will obtain the observed columns from the ObserverFactory and persist the columns in Zookeeper.
 These columns persisted in Zookeeper are used by transactions to know when to trigger observers.
 6. Start your Fluo instance so that your Fluo workers load the new observer.